nwb-extensions/nwb-extensions.github.io/_pages/extension_sharing_guidelines.md

 * **“Public NDX”** refer to extensions intended for use by the public (or specific larger community).
 * **“NDX Catalog”** refers to the public catalog for NDX.
 The NDX Catalog is implemented via a dedicated public GitHub organization at [https://github.com/nwb-extensions](https://github.com/nwb-extensions).
 * **“ndx-src”** repository refers to the (typically user-owned) code repository used to manage the sources of the extension.
-* **“ndx-recipe”** repository refers to the Git repository as part of the NDX catalog used to register the extension with the catalog (this includes basic metadata about the NDX and information needed for install and deployment).
+* **“ndx-record”** repository refers to the Git repository as part of the NDX catalog used to register the extension with the catalog (this includes basic metadata about the NDX and information needed for install and deployment).

 ## Requirements for sharing extensions
 Public NDX MUST follow the rules outlined below in order to be considered compliant.
 Internal NDX are also highly  RECOMMENDED to follow the same rules outlined below as much as possible.